 I love hostels all over the world and I’m always looking for cool ones with a bit of character and a feel good vibe.
 You might remember ages ago I wrote a post on 5 things a decent hostel should have and I try and ensure every place I stay on my journey ticks these boxes.
 This one more than does.
 I was heading to Romania for the first time in November 2014.
 Life would change for me here, drastically so, because of 2 people I met in this hostel.
-I had no idea how big and bad an influence these two nasty girls would have on my travel life after this moment.
+I had no idea how big and bad an influence these two nasty people would have on my travel life after this moment.

 While my 2009 flirt with Hungary brought me within a few kilometres from the Romanian border in Debrecen, it was time to put things right and check out what Bucharest had to offer for real.
 I used Bucharest as my base when touring Romania, Moldova and Transnistria and I loved the city.

 The plan was to find a cool cosy hostel in the old town of Bucharest and use it as base to come back and forth while exploring the region.
 It worked a treat but the sparkling gem of the operation was that I stayed in the coolest hostel in Old Town Bucharest, which I am just delighted to have found and glad to be sharing it with you.
 I decided to stay at the Little Bucharest Hostel right in the heart of Bucharest’s Old Town.
 From my arrival in Romania, I was easing my way into a love for this country inspired by this base of a hostel to explore the city.

 Here are 11 things I loved about Little Bucharest Old Town Hostel and it is where you too should aim to stay when backpacking in Romania.